3. Deployment – Cloud or On-Premise

 8. Vendor location

-With the advent of cloud, this factor seems to have lost much importance.
+With the advent of the cloud, this factor seems to have lost much importance.

 Nevertheless, you might want to ensure that the vendor can be contacted via phone or email in case of an emergency.
 Today, there are vendors operating and servicing customers all over the world from a single office in a small town.